WWBN/AVideo/README.md

 There may be several reasons why you may consider installing the encoder, such as having a faster server compared to the public encoder server, or if you prefer a private method for encoding your videos

 Additionally, if your server is on a private network and does not have a public IP address, or if it uses an IP address within the 10.0.0.0/8, 127.0.0.0/8 (Localhost), 172.16.0.0/12, or 192.168.0.0/16 range, it is mandatory to install an encoder in order for it to properly communicate with the streamer site.

+## Agreement on the Purpose of Software Installation

+This Software must be used for Good, never Evil.
+The use of this software for creating content related to sexually explicit material, pornography, or adult themes is strictly forbidden.
+Such usage goes against the values and principles of our platform and is not permitted under any circumstances.

+# Demonstration Sites

+* <a href="http://demo.avideo.com/" target="_blank">AVideo Platform Full-Access Demo</a>
+  - We provide you with a full-access demo site sample, which includes access to the admin account.
+To upload and manage videos, you will need the default admin password.
+User: admin and Password: 123.
+There is also a non-admin user and password (for commenting only).
+User: test and Password: test."
+* <a href="https://flix.avideo.com/" target="_blank">AVideo Platform Flix Demo</a>
+  - We offer you a demonstration of the AVideo Flix Style site.
+On this site, you can subscribe using real money through PayPal, which will grant you access to our private videos.
+We have provided a test user for you to experience how the site works.
+User: test and Password: test.
+* <a href="https://tutorials.avideo.com/" target="_blank">AVideo Platform Gallery Demo</a>
+  - We have also provided a sample Video Gallery site, which doubles as our tutorial site.
+In this demonstration, you can log in, subscribe, like, dislike, and comment, but uploading videos is not allowed.

 # Server Requirements